Russia slows down Twitter, part of social media clampdown

 The watchdog said the slowdown would apply to all mobile devices and 50% of desktop users nationwide.

 Twitter’s user policies outline a host of banned behaviors, including prohibiting content that involves child sexual exploitation or material that promotes or encourages suicide or self harm.
-An email seeking comment on the Russian action was sent to Twitter.

-The Twitter app has been downloaded 17.6 million times in Russia since 2014, accounting for just 1.8% of global installations, according to mobile analytics firm Sensor Tower.
+Twitter did not respond to email requests for comment.

+Twitter is less popular in Russia than other social media services, with about 13 million users, or about a third of the number that Facebook has, according to data from web traffic research firm Similar Web.

+But the attack on the platform could be “an artillery shot aimed, among other things, at scaring other major social media,” said Artyom Kozlyuk, founder of the internet rights group Roskomsvoboda.

 The action against Twitter comes as the authorities have criticized social media platforms that have been used to bring tens of thousands of people into the streets across Russia this year to demand the release of jailed Russian opposition leader Alexei Navalny.
 The wave of demonstrations served as a major challenge to the Kremlin.